Effective date: 01 July 2023

 - companies within the Sapiens group,

-- third-party service providers; in particular providing consulting services, plugins and services used on the website and in the newsletters, and other additional related services.
+- third-party service providers; in particular providing consulting services, plugins and services used on the website and in the newsletters, online advertising and other additional related services.

 In certain situations, your personal data may be transferred to a country outside of the EU/EEA.
 Sapiens ensures that such transfer(s) will be carried out in accordance with the applicable data protection legislation.
 Such transfer may only take place if we ensure an adequate level of data protection either by ensuring that the recipient enters the EU Commission’s standard contractual clauses with Sapiens or if the country has adequate data protection standards confirmed by the EU Commission’s decision.